Lukpier/objectdetector-api/README.md

 `docker build -t objectdetector`

 ## Start app via Docker container
-`docker run -e API_PORT=5000 objectdetector`
+docker run: `docker run -e APP_PORT=5000 objectdetector`

+OR

+docker compose: `docker-compose up --build -d`

+## Configuration
+Default App configuration is located under config/config.json.
+It would be possibile to change configuration path by overriding env variable `CONFIG_PATH`.

+In configuration, it is possibile to change parameter related to:
+* confidence: decision threshold on prediction.
+Predictions which score is less than the threshold are filtered out.
+* model: you can choice betweet 3 different models at the moment ("frcnn-resnet", "frcnn-mobilenet", "retinanet")

 ## Bonus tip: Openapi
-Extract OpenApi 3.0 json definition by calling ....
+Extract OpenApi 3.0 json definition by calling http://localhost:$PORT/openapi.json

+## Bonus tip: Swagger
+Access SwaggerUI by calling http://localhost:$PORT/docs

 ## Notes